-The Permanent Committee on Tides & Mean Sea Level (PCTMSL) is a technical sub-committee of ICSM, with representation from national, state, port and scientific agencies engaged in the determination of tides and sea level.
+The Tides & Mean Sea Level Working Group (TMSLWG) is a technical working group of ICSM, with representation from national, state, port and scientific agencies engaged in the determination of tides and sea level.
 The agencies represented include the Australian Hydrographic Office, the National Tidal Centre, the Bureau of Meteorology, the Australian Antarctic Division, the Australian Academy of Science, the Association of Australian Ports and Marine Authorities, state marine agencies and port authorities.

 - co-ordinate a national database of tidal records.

 - develop national standards and best practice guidelines for tidal related matters.

 - acts as a focal point for national enquiries relating to tides and mean sea level.